PaulSHahn2/emacssetup/README.md

 *Don't forget to commit and push your changes back to your repository.*

-Note that *emacs* can interactively change the contents of your *~/emacs.d/init.el* file as it saves updates you have requested. *emacs* does this when you use drop-down menu options to change settings or when you install or upgrade packages via *package-list-packages*.
+Note that *emacs* can interactively change the contents of your *~/emacs.d/init.el* file as it saves the package and configuration updates you have requested. *emacs* does this when you use drop-down menu options to change settings or when you install or upgrade packages via *package-list-packages*.

 You should make sure you are done making such changes before you attempt to commit your changes with git.
 To commit changes, you can either use *git* on the